 Who can come on exchange?
 If you're a full-time student at any university around the world you can potentially come to study with us on exchange.
 Our undergraduate exchange takes place in Stage 2, so you'll need to have completed Stage 1 to apply.

 Please email your home institution exchange department to find out if you're eligible or contact our faculty exchange teams at:

 - For Business subjects FoBexchange@pymouth.ac.uk

 - For Science and Engineering subjects email@example.com

 Can I apply for Plymouth University accommodation?

-Once you've been accepted onto the course and have a Plymouth University ID number you can apply for Plymouth University accommodation.
+Once you've been accepted onto the course and have a University of Plymouth ID number you can apply for University of Plymouth accommodation.

 International Student Advice provides a pickup service from London airports for students starting in September.
 Once your application has been accepted we can send you information about this as it's released.

 If you're arriving after the start of semester one or travelling to Plymouth by other means please see our location page for help on getting here.